daryooshborzuei/claude-backup-manager/README.md

 A free, single-file, browser-based tool to explore, search, and re-export the data you get from Claude's **Settings → Privacy → Export data** feature — conversations, projects, and memory.
 Built for people whose Claude account was banned, or who simply exported a backup and want an easy way to browse and manage it.

 **Live demo:** https://daryooshborzuei.github.io/claude-backup-manager/
-*(replace `YOUR-USERNAME` with your actual GitHub username once you've created your account — see the publishing guide below)*

 ## Why this exists
 If your Claude account is suspended, or you simply want a local copy of your data, Anthropic lets you export a ZIP file — but that ZIP is just raw, hard-to-read JSON.
 This tool turns that export into a readable, searchable, browsable archive, entirely on your own device.